Mexico City, Mexico

-Each semester, second and third year students enrolled at UNC School of Law may participate in eight international exchange programs:
+Each semester, second and third year students enrolled at UNC School of Law may participate in nine international exchange programs:

 Students can earn 12 -15 hours of law school PS/F credit overseas.
 UNC law students MUST earn a grade equivalency of a "C or better" in the grading system of the institution they are attending--we use conversion charts from the institutions for the calculations.
 Thus, a "C-" or a passing grade is not sufficient, but a grade of "C or better" is required.
 This is then recorded on the student's UNC School of Law transcript as a "PS" for Law Study Abroad for the number of credit hours taken.
 It does not change the GPA of the student, either up or down.